-The three-day Workshop is divided into plenary sessions, concurrent sessions, poster sessions, and extracurricular activities.
+The Workshop is divided into plenary sessions, concurrent sessions, new research and projects sessions, poster sessions, and extracurricular activities.
 Plenty of time is reserved for networking during 30-minute breaks and 90-minute lunches.

 Poster Sessions: On Sunday and Monday evening of the Workshop, participants are invited to present posters on programs, new projects, or recent research.
 Posters will be open for viewing throughout the Workshop.

-Keynote Addresses: Immediately after the self-introductions, a keynote speaker will make a presentation followed by a question and answer session.
+Keynote Address: Immediately after the self-introductions, a keynote speaker will make a presentation followed by a question and answer session.
 This address will provide the larger context for the Workshop.
-A second keynote address will follow Tuesday morning’s plenary session.

 Plenary Sessions: Plenary sessions on Monday, Tuesday, and Wednesday will synthesize various topics related to the theme of the Workshop, Knowledge to Action: Reducing Hazards Losses and Promoting Disaster Resilience.
 Each plenary session will have three to four panelists representing different sectors of the hazards community including policy, practice, and research.

-Concurrent Sessions: The Workshop features three dozen concurrent sessions.
+Concurrent Sessions: The Workshop features twenty concurrent sessions.
 In 2017, these sessions will be focused on topics related to the theme of the Workshop as well as other emergent issues.

 Moderators will present the panelists with a set of questions which they’ve been given in advance.
 The panelists then each have about 10 minutes to respond.
 This reserves time for give and take between the audience and panelists.
 Keeping with longstanding tradition and the desire to promote maximum interaction, PowerPoint will not be used in concurrent sessions.